KianSAlikhani/kenga/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.4.

+This project will be used to implement a UI library following the stylistic guidelines outlined here: [https://dribbble.com/shots/14423689-Kenga-Dashboard](https://dribbble.com/shots/14423689-Kenga-Dashboard)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.